-At the Last Supper Museum you will see prints, sculptures, carvings, needlework, puzzles, ties and numerous other mediums and objects with a Last Supper picture.
+At the Last Supper Museum you will see prints, sculptures, carvings, needlework, puzzles, ties and numerous other mediums and objects with that iconic Last Supper picture.
 Kids can learn about history, the Bible, and of course, the wonderful world of art.

 Suited more for the older kids, the Last Supper Museum allows the family to explore the words of the Bible, as well as appreciate how the Last Supper picture took more than 20 years to complete in mother-of-pearl.